MatiwosKebede/bash-tools/README.md

 This is a simple Bash script that simulates a **loading animation** using any symbol entered by the user.
 It mimics progress bars seen during app launches or downloads.

+We can use this for CLI game starting downloading file style or install upload and etc
 ## 📦 Features

 - Custom symbol input (e.g. `#`, `=`, `|`, etc.)